| |

 Recycling is an important aspect of waste management that helps to reduce the amount of solid waste that ends up in landfills.
 By recycling, you can help conserve natural resources, save energy, and reduce pollution.
 But what exactly are recyclable materials?

 Recyclable materials can be processed and reused to create new products.
-They include many materials such as paper, cardboard, glass, metal, and plastic.
+These include paper, cardboard, glass, metal, and plastic.

 Recycled Materials Examples